lekoala/bootstrap5-tags/readme.md

 Simply set `data-server` where your endpoint is located.
 It should provide an array of value/label objects.
 The suggestions will be populated upon init except if `data-live-server` is set, in which case, it will be populated on type.
 A ?query= parameter is passed along with the current value of the searchInput.

+You can preselect values either by using `data-selected` or by marking the suggestion as `selected` in the json result.

 ```html
 <label for="validationTagsJson" class="form-label">Tags (server side)</label>
 <select